ayaromenok/MustPower_EP20_inverter_monitor/README.md

-# MustPower_EP20_inverter_control
+# MustPower EP20 inverter monitor

-Must Power EP 20 series control utility.
-It may also work with newest EP 21 series.
+Must Power EP 20 series monitor utility.
+It may also work with newest EP 21 series, as well as EP30 and any other MustPower UPS/inverters which _not_ use RS485.

 ### Status